-The Company is an investment holding company and its subsidiaries are principally engaged in providing recruitment services and secondment and payroll services in Hong Kong, Macau, the Mainland of the People's Republic of China and Singapore.
+The Company is an investment holding company and its subsidiaries are principally engaged in providing recruitment services and secondment and payroll services in Hong Kong, Macau and Mainland China.

-Particulars of the subsidiaries of the Company as at 31 December 2023 are set out in note 32 to the consolidated financial statements.
+Particulars of the subsidiaries of the Company as at 31 December 2022 are set out in note 32 to the consolidated financial statements.